 - Baobab Seeds: nowadays it is easy to buy baobab seeds online.
 The seed coats or shells are very hard and make germination difficult.
-Slightly crack the outer seed coat and let it soak overnight (for one or two nights) in lukewarm water.
+Slightly crack the outer seed coat and let it soak for two days in lukewarm water.

 - Soil: Your best choice is cactus soil.
 Mix it with sand (preferably coarse-grained river sand because it helps with drainage) .
 The ratio should be 2:1.
 Garden soil is ok as well – the mixing ratio is the same as with cactus soil.

 - Pot: From early on, little baobabs form taproots.
 Thus, the plant needs plenty of room.
 Therefore, take a pot that is at least 10 cm high, a higher pot than this is even better.
 Fill it with soil and spare the top three centimeters.